Skip to main content

 Minimum Working Hours

-Some agreements may specify a minimum number of hours an employee must work each day.
+Some awards, enterprise agreements, or contracts may specify a minimum number of hours an employee must work on a shift or each day.

 Spread of Hours

-Any hours worked beyond the standard limits may qualify for overtime pay, penalty rates, or additional leave entitlements.
+Any hours worked beyond ordinary hours may qualify for overtime pay, penalty rates, or time off in lieu, depending on the applicable award, enterprise agreement, or contract.

 Termination and Severance Pay

-In Australia, notice of termination and redundancy pay are key components of the National Employment Standards (NES), which apply to all employees covered by the national workplace relations system.
-These entitlements ensure fair treatment when an employee’s employment ends, whether through termination or redundancy, and they are not dependent on awards, agreements, or individual contracts.
+In Australia, notice of termination and redundancy pay are key components of the National Employment Standards (NES), which apply to employees covered by the national workplace relations system.
+These entitlements help ensure fair treatment when an employee’s employment ends, whether through termination or redundancy, subject to statutory exclusions and any more generous award, agreement, or contractual terms.

 Notice of Termination

 Under the NES, employers must provide written notice when ending an employee’s employment, with some exceptions.
-Notice can be delivered in person, posted to the employee’s last known address, or sent electronically (with the employee’s consent).
+Notice can be delivered in person, by post to the employee’s last known address, or electronically where appropriate.

-If the employer doesn’t give the required notice, they must pay the employee for the period of notice, at the employee’s full pay rate.
-This includes base salary, bonuses, allowances, overtime, and penalty rates.
+If the employer doesn’t give the required notice, they must generally pay the employee instead of notice for the relevant notice period.

 Minimum Notice Periods